Nicola1971/Packager/README.md

 Packager
 ========

-Tools to help create files and packages for MODX Evolution Package Manager and Extras modules
+Tools to help create files and packages for Evolution Package Manager and Extras modules

-MODX Evolution porting of Clipper module by kp52
+Evolution CMS porting of Clipper module by kp52

 https://github.com/kp52/Packager